 local seo

-SEO content writing gets a bad reputation because most of it deserves one.
-Thin, repetitive, keyword-stuffed blog posts that technically exist but provide no real value are everywhere.
-They also don’t work anymore.
+Most SEO content deserves its bad reputation.
+Thin, repetitive, keyword-stuffed posts that technically exist but provide zero real value.
+They’re everywhere, and they don’t work anymore.

-What does work: content that genuinely answers what people are searching for, structured so they can find the answers quickly, and optimized so search engines can understand and surface it.
+What does work: content that genuinely answers what people are searching for, structured so they can find answers quickly, and optimized so search engines can surface it.

-It’s the practice of creating content that serves both your readers and search engines — simultaneously.
-Not content that sacrifices one for the other.
+It’s creating content that serves your readers and search engines simultaneously.
+Not sacrificing one for the other.

 The technical ingredients: